 Do Ozempic And Wegovy Work For Weight Loss?

 Yes, they do work - that is why there is so much hype.
 Most studies on semaglutide suggest it results in about 15% loss of body weight when paired with healthy lifestyle interventions like diet and exercise, which is pretty dramatic!
 The weight loss drugs we have had in the past only resulted in 5-8% weight loss at best, with awful side effects.
+If calorie counting or other weight loss interventions have not worked in the past, this may be a viable option.

 When Should You Consider Weight Loss Drugs?

-If you are considering them, having open conversations with your healthcare team is important.
-I always emphasise that I want my patients to feel like they can chat openly with me.
 Some people can feel shame if they feel like they have failed at traditional weight loss attempts.
 If you do decide to take them, I strongly advise having a healthcare team supporting you, including a dietitian.
 This is because many changes are happening, and losing weight quickly can often result in weight regain later.
 It really is a multi-dimensional intervention; you need to look at diet, exercise, behaviours and even mental health.
 This can be a big change for people, and there are often issues with body image, self-worth, and emotional or binge eating that need to be addressed.
 If you're SERIOUS about making this a lifelong change, you need the appropriate follow-up and support in place.

 Considerations That Your Doctor Should Discuss With You Before Starting Ozempic Or Wegovy